What it takes to solve the Hubble tension through scale-dependent modifications of the primordial power spectrum: Introduction

 We present, for the first time, a modification to $\mathcal{P}(k)$ which brings the CMB-inferred $H_0$ into perfect agreement with SH0ES.
-However, this solution also requires a larger baryon abundance, inconsistent with the BBN constraint \cite{Schoneberg:2024ifp}.
-Furthermore, our solutions increasing $H_0$ generally require a lower total matter density $\Omega_m$, which conflicts with the constraints from BAO and supernovae.
-When including BOSS BAO data and PantheonPlus uncalibrated supernovae data, we find solutions that increase the inferred value of $H_0$ up to about 72 km/s/Mpc, reducing the tension with SH0ES below the 1$\sigma$ level.
-However, this comes at the price of a significantly worsened fit to BOSS and PantheonPlus data, compensated by an overfitting of Planck data; moreover, the required modification to $\mathcal{P}(k)$ in that case is highly oscillatory and non-perturbative, making it much less compelling.
+However, the solution with Planck TT/TE/EE spectra requires a larger baryon abundance, inconsistent with the BBN constraint \cite{Schoneberg:2024ifp}.
+Furthermore, our solutions increasing $H_0$ generally require a lower total matter density $\Omega_m$, which potentially conflicts with the constraints from CMB lensing, BAO and supernovae observations.
+We investigate this issue by incorporating these datasets into our analysis.
+When Planck lensing measurements are added to our baseline, a resolution to the $H_0$ tension still exists, although the fit to the Planck lensing data is significantly worsened compared to the $\Lambda$CDM best-fit.
+This trend becomes more pronounced when BOSS BAO and PantheonPlus uncalibrated supernovae data are included.
+In that case, our formalism can only produce solutions which raise $H_0$ to about 72 km/s/Mpc, thereby reducing the tension with SH0ES below the 1$\sigma$ level.
+However, as in the lensing case, this comes at the cost of a substantially degraded fit to BOSS and PantheonPlus data, compensated by an overfitting of Planck data.
+Moreover, the required modification to $\mathcal{P}(k)$ in this scenario is highly oscillatory and non-perturbative, making the solution significantly less compelling.

 This work provides a systematic exploration of the viability of primordial power spectrum modifications as a solution to the Hubble tension.
 While our results show that such modifications can alleviate the discrepancy, they also highlight the challenges of reconciling a higher $H_0$ with multiple cosmological datasets.
 Future high-precision CMB and large-scale structure observations will be crucial to test whether deviations in $\mathcal{P}(k)$ are a viable explanation for the tension or whether alternative new physics is required.